 94% of undergraduates from the Department of Mathematics who graduated in 2015 were in employment or further education six months after graduating (DLHE 2015)

-The Mathematics with Accounting & Finance degree is a major/minor programme, meaning that you will spend two-thirds of your time studying Mathematics in the Department of Mathematics, and one-third studying Accounting & Finance with the School of Management and Business.
+The Mathematics with Accounting & Finance degree is a major/minor programme, meaning that you will spend two-thirds of your time studying Mathematics in the Department of Mathematics, and one-third studying Accounting & Finance with Aberystwyth's Business School.

 Why study Mathematics with Accounting & Finance at Aberystwyth?